dineshkumares/info_extraction_receipts/README.md

 Graph Modeling is the most essential part of the project.
 There needs to be a robust and consistent method of modeling the invoices into graphs regardless of their structure/pattern.
 Ensuring a universal rule towards modeling the graph is an integral part of being able to form consistent graphs which will be used in graph learning.

 For this project, The following structure is followed.
 Each word/object consists of only one neighbor in each direction with a maximum of four total edges/connections.
-This is strictly enforced to maintain robustness. __THe rules below ensure proper and consistent formation for any semi-structure document system for data beyond this project.__
+This is strictly enforced to maintain robustness. _The rules below ensure proper and consistent formation for any semi-structure document system for data beyond this project._

 <p align="left">
 <img src="figures/figure_6.png" width = 500>